BCecatto/bank-account/README.md

   2. `docker-compose run web bin/setup`

   3. `docker-compose up`

-## Improvements
-  - If I have a valid session, I can realize transactions and see balance of any account, the correctly way is get current_user only in my opinion or insert a validation to soource_account_id only can be logged user.

-  - response and errors in API can be better.

-  - Utilize sidekiq to queue request of transactions.

 ## Seeds
   The seed created for you this two logins with balance of 100.0: